swefpifh/obsidian-note-and-folder-state-icons/README.md

 ## 🧠 How It Works

-1. Right-click a note in the File Explorer
+1. Right-click a note or a folder in the File Explorer
-2. Open the **State** menu
-3. Select a state from the list
+2. In the **State** menu, select a icon from the list
-4. The selected icon appears **next to the note title**
+4. The selected icon appears **next to the note/folder title**

 To remove a state, choose **None**.